 Lane Kenworthy, The Good Society

-Other public services and benefits also are insurance programs, even if we don’t usually think of them as such.
+Other government services and benefits also are insurance programs, even if we don’t usually think of them as such.
 Public schools insure against the risk that private schools are unavailable, too expensive, or poor in quality.
 Special education services insure against the risk of having a disability that inhibits participation in school.
 Retraining and job-placement programs insure against the risk that market conditions make it difficult to find employment.
 The Earned Income Tax Credit (EITC) insures against the risk that your job pays less than what’s needed for a minimally decent standard of living.
 Social assistance programs such as the Supplemental Nutrition Assistance Program (SNAP, or “food stamps”) and Temporary Assistance for Needy Families (TANF) insure against the risk that you will find yourself unable to get a job but ineligible for unemployment or disability compensation.
 Even affirmative action programs are a form of insurance; they insure against the risk of being in a group that is, or formerly was, discriminated against.

 In providing a backstop against risk, public insurance safeguards individuals and families who otherwise might find themselves in dire straits.
 That reduces anxiety, improving mental well-being and perhaps also physical health.
 Public insurance also boosts the living standards of the poor.
 It increases their income, and it provides them with services for which they bear relatively little of the cost.